bimbashrestha/zstd/tests/README.md

 #### `automated-benchmarking.py` - script for benchmarking zstd prs to dev

-This script benchmarks facebook:dev and changes from pull requests made to zstd and compares them against each other to detect regressions.
+This script benchmarks facebook:dev and changes from pull requests made to zstd and compares them against facebook:dev to detect regressions.
 This script currently runs on a dedicated desktop machine for every pull request that is made to the zstd repo but can also be run on any machine via the command line interface.